 - Dragon Quest Spirit Board: This Spirit Board is great!
 You can infinitely farm Move Speed ↑ from Liquid Metal Slime, and the Hero’s Comrades Spirit battle lets you obtain Team Power ↑.

 - Banjo-Kazooie Spirit Board: This board isn’t too helpful either.
-Buzzbomb lets you get Floaty Jumps, though!
+Buzzbomb lets you get Floaty Jumps as many times as you want, though!

 - Fatal Fury Spirit Board: Another rather empty board.
 You can get Foot Attack ↑ from Kim Kaphwan if you need it!